daver987/LuxuryRideService/README.md

 # Luxury Ride Service Nuxt 3

-This Project Includes Windicss, Pinia for State Management, VueSplide for the Slider, Iconify for Icons, and headlessUI.
-Production deployed to Cloudflare Workers.
+This Project Includes windicss, Pinia for State Management, VueSplide for the Slider, Iconify for Icons, and headlessUI from tailwind.
+Site was deployed to Cloudflare Workers.
 More Updates to come

 Look at the Nuxt 3 [documentation](https://v3.nuxtjs.org).